MichZap/SDL_skip/README.md

 ## Abstract

-*Autoencoders on meshes mostly use precal- culated pooling and upsampling in combination with spatial or spectral convolutions.
-In this paper, we propose a simple, flexible yet effective algorithm for meshes with common topol- ogy, combining Graph-Laplacian based spectral decomposition with a transformer-like learnable component.
-Applying the decomposition matrices as skip-connection, provides our archi- tecture with a prior, that contains local and global information with regards to the underlying mesh structure.
-The learnable component does not make any domain specific assumptions and is able to overwrite the prior, if needed.
-This allows our model to perform well on both small and large datasets.
-We further manipulate the decomposition matrices to generate deeper versions of this architecture.*
+*In this paper, we introduce a novel, deep 3D morphable model for meshes with common triangulation.
+Specifically, we apply it to reconstruct baby faces.
+The proposed algorithm is simple, adaptable, and specifically targeted to perform well on small datasets.
+We combine Graph-Laplacian based spectral decomposition with a learnable, transformer-like component.
+The decomposition matrices are applied as skipconnections, providing our architecture with a prior that encodes both local and global information of the underlying mesh structure.
+The learnable component does not make any domain-specific assumptions and can override the prior, if necessary.
+This flexibility also allows our model to perform well on larger datasets.
+We further modify the decomposition matrices to create deeper versions of this architecture and introduce a data augmentation strategy: flipping and rotations are applied to the deviations from the mean, rather than directly to the samples.
+In our experiments, we compare the reconstruction error of the proposed architecture against the state of the art, examine the effect of data augmentation across a small baby face dataset and a larger adult dataset and inspect our model’s capabilities to generate new samples from the encoded distribution.
+We show that our method outperforms current baby face models, as well as state of the art 3D morphable models, especially on the raw data.
+Additionally, we demonstrate that the proposed data augmentation substantially improves existing models.*

 ## Requirements